Everything you need to know about visiting Dubai in July – climate, tours, events and attractions in summer

 It used to be the case that you could get extremely good flight deals to Dubai in July.

-We have found this to be less the case now, with the religious holiday of Eid in Dubai attracting a lot of domestic and GCC tourism, and generally, tourists becoming more accepting of the boiling temperatures and encouraged to still enjoy the city’s vast array of indoor attractions.
+We have found this to be less the case now.
+Tourists have become more accepting of the boiling temperatures and are encouraged to enjoy the city’s vast array of indoor attractions.
 Coinciding with the northern hemisphere school holidays, Dubai in July isn’t necessarily a bargain.

 We have found the best Dubai deals can be found in June and September when it’s still very hot but off the peak school holiday times.